playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 Weird, isn't it?
 Even though we're loading up the template immediately, and passing it by template reference variable, it still is `undefined` at the time of the `ngOnInit`.

-The reasoning behind this is that the intended query result is nested inside of a template.
-This template creates an "embedded view", an injected view created from a template when said template is rendered.
+The reasoning behind this is that the intended query result is nested inside of a template. _This template creates an "embedded view"_, an injected view created from a template when said template is rendered.
 This embedded view is difficult to see from anything above it in the parent view, and is only exposed properly after change detection is ran.
 Because change detection is ran after `ngOnInit`, it is `undefined` until the `ngAfterViewInit` lifecycle method.

 >  If you understood that, go get yourself some ice-cream, you totally deserve it.
 If you didn't, that's okay!
 We all learn at different paces and I'm sure this post could be written a dozen other ways - maybe try re-reading some stuff, tinking with code, or asking any questions you might have from myself or others.